sasus-dev/synapse-context-engine/README.md

 <div align="center">

-**A brain-inspired memory architecture for AI systems—built by single dev, open-sourced for safety.**
+**A brain-inspired memory architecture for AI systems—built by a single dev, open-sourced for safety.**

 </div>